Soul Train Dancers: Living Legends & Eternal Icons | Dance Mogul Magazine Cultural Archive

 As an original Soul Train Gang dancer, Proctor toured internationally with Don Cornelius and fellow legends Damita Jo Freeman, Sharon Hill, Pat Davis, Scooby Doo, and Don "Campbellock" Campbell.
 With his dance partner Sharon Hill, he won the 1975 American Bandstand competition and was among the first teachers at Soul Train Dance Studios in 1978.
 Proctor and Jeffrey Daniel co-founded The Outrageous Waack Dancers alongside Jody Watley, Sharon Hill, Cleveland Moses Jr., and Kirkland Washington.

-Today, Proctor is sought worldwide as a judge, master teacher, groundbreaking choreographer, and street dance historian.
+Proctor was sought worldwide as a judge, master teacher, groundbreaking choreographer, and street dance historian — and his passing leaves an irreplaceable void in the global dance community.
 Dance Mogul Magazine's commitment to documenting his legacy reflects DMM's broader mission: ensuring that the progenitors of contemporary Black street dance and hip-hop culture receive the recognition they deserve.
-Proctor's story is proof that what's old is always new again — and that the roots must be honored if the tree is to continue growing.
+Proctor's legacy is proof that what's old is always new again — and that the roots must be honored if the tree is to continue growing.
+Rest in power, Tyrone "The Bone" Proctor.

 ← Back to Dancer Index